A Tale of Two Learning Algorithms: Multiple Stream Random Walk and Asynchronous Gossip: Related Work

 On the other end of the spectrum of decentralized learning algorithms are random walk-based approaches \cite{Ayache2020PrivateWR}.
-When there is only a single walk in the graph, the problem closely resembles to data sampling for stochastic gradient descent, \eg \citet{Sun2018OnMC, needell2015stochasticgradientdescentweighted}, and the distinction between synchronous and asynchronous operations becomes irrelevant.
-We extend this concept by developing \ours as a generalized version in which multiple walks operate on a graph in an asynchronous manner.
+When there is only a single walk in the graph, the problem closely resembles to data sampling for stochastic gradient descent, \eg \citet{Sun2018OnMC, needell2015stochasticgradientdescentweighted}, and the distinction between synchronous and asynchronous operations becomes irrelevant. \citet{hendrikx23a} analyzes random walk-based decentralized learning under the assumption of strong duality, which holds only in convex settings.
+Their analysis also relies on the computation of full gradients, which is a strong and often impractical assumption in many real-world applications.
+Moreover, their algorithm needs synchronization and centralized coordination across the network.
+As compared to this line of work, we design, for the first time in the literature, a random walk-based learning algorithm with multiple streams, Multi-Walk, where multiple walks operate on a graph in an asynchronous manner.